 The Keystone Kabuki

 When taken is sum, these documents paint a discouraging picture of the environmental review process.
-For eight years the DoS has been unable to produce a coherent data set to support their environmental review and, now we learn that, many of the underlying technical drawings appear to have not been reviewed by a registered engineer.
-Further, DoS’ response to FOIA with incongruent and redacted data not only fails to meet the requirements of the environmental reports, but calls into question the veracity of the environmental reports themselves and whether they ever contained a sound analysis.
+For eight years DoS has been unable to produce a coherent data set to support their environmental review and, now we learn that, many of the underlying technical drawings appear to have not been reviewed by a registered engineer.
+Further, by responding to this FOIA with incongruent and redacted data, DoS signals that not only does the data fail to meet the requirements of the environmental reports, but that the process itself is fatally flawed, calling into question the veracity of the environmental reports themselves and whether they ever contained a sound analysis.
 It appears that the environmental reports are in good measure a vast document dump lacking the most fundamental means for verification: namely, that of knowing where the pipeline is routed.

 Contact me directly with any questions regarding these documents.